stevana/coverage-guided-pbt/README-unprocessed.md

 [libfuzzer](https://llvm.org/docs/LibFuzzer.html) and it's successor [FuzzTest](https://github.com/google/fuzztest) (2022?) for C++.

-Rust's `cargo fuzz` seems to build upon libfuzzer, see the chaper on [*Structure-aware fuzzing using libfuzzer-sys in Rust*](https://rust-fuzz.github.io/book/cargo-fuzz/structure-aware-fuzzing.html) in the Rust Fuzz Book.
+Rust's `cargo fuzz` seems to build upon libfuzzer, see the chapter on [*Structure-aware fuzzing using libfuzzer-sys in Rust*](https://rust-fuzz.github.io/book/cargo-fuzz/structure-aware-fuzzing.html) in the Rust Fuzz Book.